Ukasha-hub/eurotrip-client/README.md

-The website is about giving informations of tourist spots of europe, which is the requirement 1 project of Phero
+The website is about giving informations of tourist spots of europe

 website link: https://project-10-e71d8.web.app/   (Refresh the website multiple times if the first webpage shows not found)